Available with Geostatistical Analyst license.

 - If the model still doesn't fit, experiment with the Type parameter.
 K-Bessel and Stable are the most functional models, but they also take the longest to process.

-As seen in the graphic below, if Variable is changed to Semivariogram on step 2 of the Geostatistical Wizard, the semivariogram curve for points (the blue line in the graphic below) might not pass through the confidence intervals.
+As seen in the graphic below, if Variable is changed to Semivariogram, the semivariogram curve for points (the blue line in the graphic below) might not pass through the confidence intervals.
 This is not a problem, and the criteria for a good model does not change: if a large percentage of the empirical semivariances fall within the confidence intervals, you can be confident in the accuracy of your model.

 New parameters for areal interpolation

-In the Geostatistical Wizard, you will encounter three parameters that do not appear in other kriging methods:
+In the Geostatistical Wizard, you will encounter the following three parameters that do not appear in other kriging methods:

 - Lattice Spacing—To estimate point covariances, each polygon is overlaid with a square lattice, and a point is assigned to each intersection in the lattice.
 The lattice spacing parameter specifies the horizontal and vertical distance between each point.
 If the lattice spacing is large enough that a polygon does not receive a point, a point is placed at its centroid.
 A smaller lattice spacing will make predictions more precise, but it will also increase processing time.
 For example, cutting the lattice spacing in half will take four times longer to process.